Mayurji/Learning-PyTorch/Pytorch by Eli, Luca and Thomas/ReadMe.md

-The Lesson in this notebooks are taught by ELI STEVENS, LUCA ANTIGA, AND THOMAS VIEHMANN from book **"Deep Learning with PyTorch"**.
+The Lesson in this notebooks are taught by Eli Stevens, Luca Antiga, AND Thomas Viehmann from book **"Deep Learning with PyTorch"**.

 The book contains both the theory and implementation of Deep Learning Models.